Rent prices in cities near West Hollywood

 Children 886No Children 21,959

 - Average People Per Household1.55

 - Median Household Income$71,692

 A total of 22,845 households live in West Hollywood, CA, of which 4,825 are family households and 18,020 are non-family households, per U.S. Census estimates.
 Of these, approximately 886 households have children and 21,959 households do not have children.
 The average size of a household in West Hollywood, CA is 1.55.
 The median household income in Los Angeles is $71,692 annually, with $1,810 per month going towards housing.

 West Hollywood, CA Education Statistics

-The level of education of the population of West Hollywood, CA is as follows: 1% have no high school education, 13% completed some high school, 21% partially completed college, 7% have an Associate Degree, 42% have a Bachelor Degree, and 17% have a Graduate Degree.
+According to Census data, 1% of the population in West Hollywood, CA have no high school education, 13% went to high school, 22% have some college education, 7% earned an Associate Degree, 39% earned a Bachelor Degree, and 18% earned a Graduate Degree.